measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-users/2017-November/016883.html

-thumbX: Put boolean data members last.
+thumbX{api-bool-last}: Put boolean data members last.

 This rule often reduces padding and might help enable some low-level compiler optimizations.
 The rule is not meant for classes that have only a few